kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-In some cases, you are required to have knowledge of accounting, and swayed by strange local rules.
+In some cases, you are required to have knowledge of accounting.

+You are often swayed by strange local rules.

 ---

-If this rule is too complex, you feel you are creating account system, rather than logistic system.
+If this rule is too complex, you feel you are creating accounting system, rather than logistic system.

 ---

-In addition, Some customer have own calculation rules.
+In addition, some customers have own calculation rules.
 And, sometimes they change the rules.

 ---

 It is hard to catch up with the rules.

-Some cases, you have to change the calculation logic drastically.
+In some cases, you have to change the calculation logic drastically.

 ---

-In some cases,
+Sometimes,

 "complex calculation method with more office work which may be cheap depending on patten"